NC State Extension Publications

 Skip to Summary

 Water is a simple but necessary requirement for plant growth.
-Strategies such as crop diversification and mulches can be used to cope with drought situations, but, nothing will substitute for the timely application of water.
+Strategies such as crop diversification and mulches can be used to cope with drought situations, but nothing will substitute for the timely application of water.
 Growing vegetables in the southeastern United States without irrigation is risky and can be costly.
 There are many different irrigation systems available.
 You must decide which system fits your needs and budget.
-A good source of water is a necessity for producing quality vegetables.
+An abundant source of high-quality water is a necessity for producing quality vegetables.

 Additional Information

-This file is one in a series of electronically available drought information publications produced with support from the US Department of Agriculture, Extension Service, under special project number 93EFRA10013.
+This publication is one in a series of drought information publications produced with support from the US Department of Agriculture, Extension Service, under special project number 93-EFRA10013.

 Authors